Melanie C: 2009–2014: Acting, The Sea and Stages

 Chisholm co-starred in the musical, playing the role of Mary Magdalene.
 For her performance Chisholm won Best Supporting Actress in a musical at the Whatsonstage.com Awards.
 She played the character until 2013.
 Inspired by the stage, Chisholm began recording an album with musical theatre songs.
 "I Don't Know How to Love Him" was released on 22 July and peaked at number 20 on UK Indie Chart.
-The song is a version of Yvonne Elliman from 1970 musical Jesus Christ Superstar.
+This was a version of the song originally sung by Yvonne Elliman from the 1970 musical Jesus Christ Superstar.
 On 7 September, Chisholm released her sixth studio album, Stages, produced by Peter-John Vettese and featuring a collection of show tunes that have been important to Chisholm at various stages of her life.
 The album peaked at number 50 in the UK and 83 in Ireland.
-"I Know Him So Well", a version of the Elaine Paige and Barbara Dickson song from the 1984 musical Chess, was released as a single on 11 November, featuring vocals by British singer Emma Bunton.
+"I Know Him So Well", a version of the Elaine Paige and Barbara Dickson song from the 1984 musical Chess, was released as a single on 11 November, featuring vocals by the British singer Emma Bunton.
 The song peaked at number 153 in the UK and 14 in the UK Indie Chart.

 She also was part of The Justice Collective, a super-group of musicians, including Robbie Williams and Paul McCartney, who recorded the charity song "He Ain't Heavy, He's My Brother".
 The song was released as single on 17 December and peaked at number 1.
 In 2013, she played Christy in the British comedy film Play Hard.
 On 18 August, released "Loving You", a collaboration with British singer Matt Cardle.
 The song peaked at number 14, becoming the first Chisholm's song in the top 15 since 2005.
 She released her first live album, Live at Shepherd's Bush Empire, on 12 December.
 On 12 January 2014, Chisholm celebrated her 40th birthday with a special show for the fans, entitled Sporty's Forty, singing her hits and featured Emma Bunton.
 On 31 March, the Slovakian singer Peter Aristone released "Cool as You", featured vocals of Chisholm, as lead single from 19 Days in Tetbury.
 Her cover version of "Ain't Got No, I Got Life", by Nina Simone, was included in the compilation Beautiful Cover Versions.
 She also had a cameo appearance in the music video "Word Up", by Little Mix.